Below you will find more information about taking exams by subject.

 - Make sure you write your name and student number on every piece of paper you hand in.

-Disciplinary rules for sitting written examinations at EUR.
-Some of the most important rules for students are summarized directly below:
+The complete order rules can be found at the bottom of the page.
+Some of the most important rules are summarized below:

 Mobile phones and watches